 Implementing an American Battlefield Protection Program grant to save the cavalry battlefields of Aldie, Middleburg, and Upperville.
 If you would like to read the Draft Preservation Plan for the Aldie-Middleburg-Upperville cavalry battlefields, please contact the Mosby Heritage Area Association.

-Inventorying key Mosby sites in conjunction with the Land Trust of Virginia to promote use of conservation and preservation easement tools available from the Commonwealth of Virginia.
+Inventorying key historic sites in conjunction with the Land Trust of Virginia to promote use of conservation and preservation easement tools available from the Commonwealth of Virginia.

 We reach new and longtime residents, families, teachers, and students, encouraging them to learn about and explore the Heritage Area through our driving tours, scavenger hunts, interactive tours, maps of the historic region.
 Be sure to visit the See It section of this website for these activities.